Ursy-M/BeadSpringModex/README.md

 ### References
 For the theory behind, see:

-[1] E. Gauger and H. Stark, Numerical study of a microscopic artificial swimmer.
+[1] U. Makanga, Simulating transport and clogging of elastic fibers in structured environments.
+M.Sc.
+Thesis (2020) [2] E. Gauger and H. Stark, Numerical study of a microscopic artificial swimmer.
 Physical Review E 74, 021907 (2006).
-[2] F. B. Usabiaga, B. Kallemov, B. Delmotte, A.P.S Bhalla, B. E. Griffith, and A. Donev, Hydrodynamics of suspensions of passive and active rigid particles : a rigid multiblob approach, Communications in applied mathematics and computional science 11, 217 (2016), arXiv: 1602.02170.
+[3] F. B. Usabiaga, B. Kallemov, B. Delmotte, A.P.S Bhalla, B. E. Griffith, and A. Donev, Hydrodynamics of suspensions of passive and active rigid particles : a rigid multiblob approach, Communications in applied mathematics and computional science 11, 217 (2016), arXiv: 1602.02170.
-[3] U. Makanga, M. Sepahi, C. Duprat, B. Delmotte, Obstacle-induced lateral dispersion and nontrivial trapping of flexible fibers settling in a viscous fluid, _under preparation_ (2022).
+[4] U. Makanga, M. Sepahi, C. Duprat, and B. Delmotte, Obstacle-induced lateral dispersion and nontrivial trapping of flexible fibers settling in a viscous fluid, _under preparation_ (2022).

 ### Organization